rs-kellogg/klc_fundamental/_sources/proj_interestrate.md

 ```
 mv ./data/ir2000_new.csv ./data/ir2000_new.csv.orig
 ```
 4. Rerun the code and check the first 3 lines of the "./data/ir2000_new.csv" output file.
-Did you notice what has changed?
+Do you notice what has changed?